MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: MS-RNN

-We visualize the receptive fields and gradients of MS-ConvLSTM and ConvLSTM encoders and print the output of each layer of the two RNNs in the experimental part (Section~\ref{sec:recep and layer out} and Section~\ref{sec:layer out}).
-These all verify the above analysis: the encoder of MS-RNN has a larger receptive field while the decoder of MS-RNN follows the law and decodes from coarse to fine, which leads to better performance of MS-RNN.
+In order to verify the above theoretical analysis, we perform corresponding experiments on the Moving MNIST~\cite{srivastava2015unsupervised} and KTH~\cite{schuldt2004recognizing} datasets (Section~\ref{sec:ms-rnn:recep and layer out} and Section~\ref{sec:ms-rnn:layer out}).
+Specifically, we visualize the gradients and receptive fields of the encoders of ConvLSTM and MS-ConvLSTM and print the output of each layer of the two RNNs.
+The final conclusion of theoretical analysis and experimental verification is that MS-RNN has a larger receptive field than RNN and synthesizes videos from coarse to fine, which accounts for the higher performance of MS-RNN than RNN.